robbinjanssen/python-ojmicroline-thermostat/README.md

-Asynchronous Python client controlling a OJ Microline Thermostats
+Asynchronous Python client controlling an OJ Microline Thermostat.

 ## About